mlphs/mlphs.github.io/_portfolio/project6.md

 ### K-Means Clustering
 <p align="left">
 To better understand clustering, let’s look at an example.
-Let’s say we buy a packet of Iris seeds to plant in a garden.
+Let’s say we buy a packet of iris seeds to plant in a garden.
 After the flowers bloom, it looks like there were several different species of irises mixed up in that one packet.
 We can use AI to help us analyze the garden. <br> <br>

-To construct the model, we need to answer to key questions: <br> <br>
+To construct the model, we need to answer to key questions: <br>
 1. What observations can we measure?
-We could measure color, but all the Irises are purple, so that’s not the best way to help tell them apart.
-But, different irises seem to have different petal lengths and widths. <br> <br>
+We could measure color, but all the irises are purple, so that’s not the best way to help tell them apart.
+But, different irises seem to have different petal lengths and widths. <br>
 2. How do we want to represent the world?
 We will assume that there are k clusters in our data, but we do not know where they are.
 To help us, we can use the k-means clustering algorithm. <br> <br>

 In particular, we want to calculate the mean by adding up all data points in a cluster and dividing by the total number of points. <br> <br>